nashville-software-school/bangazon-inc/book-1-orientation/chapters/GUESSING_GAME_EXERCISE.md

 Write a console program in C# that invites the user to guess a number.

 The program should be written in increments.
-Each "phase" will add a little more complexity.
+Each phase will add a little more complexity.

 ### Phase 1